What is price curve integration?

 How will Axle participate in markets with my assets?

 When we use a price curve, we’re not directly controlling your asset.
 Instead, we bid into markets based on the flexibility we expect to be available, given the price-responsive behavior of your asset.
 Since we don’t know exactly how your asset will respond to price signals, we typically participate in a fairly conservative way which protects us from non-delivery risk.
 When using price-curve dispatch, our default is to participate via the site’s boundary meter.
-This avoids the need for you to provide asset data, maximising speed to market.Why use price curves?
+This avoids the need for you to provide asset data, maximising speed to market.How should I interpret the price curve?

 Price curve integration is ideal when:- You have existing optimization: You’re already running control algorithms for your assets